SUMMARY OF FINDINGS

 The Census is one of the most important sources of information about Aboriginal and Torres Strait Islanders and their lives.
 Since the 1971 Census, there has been a clear upward trend in the counts of Aboriginal and Torres Strait Islander people in each successive Census.
 The 2016 Census counted 649,200 Aboriginal and Torres Strait Islander people, an increase of 18 per cent from the 2011 Census.

 This publication explores insights the Census provides on a range of important topics including Housing, Income, Education and Internal Migration.
-Highlights from this analysis are presented below.
+It was first released in March 2018 and has since been updated in March 2019 with new content exploring the impact of Remoteness on the characteristics of Aboriginal and Torres Strait Islander people.
+Highlights from the publication are presented below.

 - There was an increase in school attendance by Aboriginal and Torres Strait Islander students across all age groups between the 2006 and 2016.
 In particular, attendance for young men and women in the 15 to 17 year age group increased from 51 per cent and 54 per cent to 70 per cent and 73 per cent respectively.
 Attendance at university or other tertiary institutions also increased (by almost 100%) for 18 to 24 year olds.